frappe/erpnext_com/erpnext_com/www/in-app-support.md

 #### Using In App Support

-In-App Support is accessible in the `Help` dropdown.
-Click on `ERPNext Support` and follow the steps to raise a Support Ticket
+In-App Support is accessible in the **Help** dropdown.
+Click on **ERPNext Support** and follow the following steps to raise a Support Ticket

 - Creating a new Support Issue using the In-App Support.